Rooting (Android): Difficulties

-In the past, many manufacturers have tried to make non-rootable phones with more elaborate protections (like the Droid X), but exploits are usually still found eventually.
 There may be no root exploit available for new, or outdated phones.

 Industry reaction

 Until 2010, tablet and smartphone manufacturers, as well as mobile carriers, were mainly unsupportive of third-party firmware development.
 Manufacturers had expressed concern about improper functioning of devices running unofficial software and related support costs.
 Moreover, firmware such as OmniROM and CyanogenMod sometimes offer features for which carriers would otherwise charge a premium, such as tethering.
 Due to that, technical obstacles such as locked bootloaders and restricted access to root permissions have commonly been introduced in many devices.
 For example, in late December 2011, Barnes & Noble and Amazon.com, Inc. began pushing automatic, over-the-air firmware updates, 1.4.1 to Nook Tablets and 6.2.1 to Kindle Fires, that removed one method to gain root access to the devices.
 The Nook Tablet 1.4.1 update also removed users' ability to sideload apps from sources other than the official Barnes & Noble app store (without modding).

 However, as community-developed software began to grow popular in the late 2009 to early 2010, and following a statement by the Copyright Office and Librarian of Congress (US) allowing the use of "jailbroken" mobile devices, manufacturers and carriers have softened their position regarding CyanogenMod and other unofficial firmware distributions.
-Some manufacturers, including HTC, Samsung, Motorola and Sony Mobile Communications, actively provide support and encourage development.
+Some manufacturers, including HTC, Samsung, Motorola and Sony, actively provide support and encourage development.

 In 2011, the need to circumvent hardware restrictions to install unofficial firmware lessened as an increasing number of devices shipped with unlocked or unlockable bootloaders, similar to the Nexus and Pixel series of phones.
 Device manufacturer HTC has announced that it will support aftermarket software developers by making the bootloaders of all new devices unlockable.
-However, carriers, such as Verizon and more recently AT&T, have continuously blocked OEMs from releasing retail devices with unlocked bootloaders, opting instead for "developer edition" devices that are only sold unsubsidized and off-contract.
-These are similar in practice to Nexus devices, but for a premium and with no contract discounts.
-More recently, since 2019, AT&T has allowed Pixel devices to have unlockable bootloaders once the device is paid off.

 In 2014, Samsung released a security feature called Knox, which verifies whether system and boot files were modified.
-If custom firmware was flashed, the eFuse is set to 0x1, permanently voiding the warranty and disabling Knox-enabled features.
+If custom firmware was flashed, the eFuse is set to 0x1, permanently voiding the warranty and disabling Knox-enabled features such as Samsung Pay.
+Additionally, certain Samsung devices lack the ability to flash custom software, namely Samsung phones and tablets released in North America after 2015, with an exception for devices lacking a cellular modem, although there are exploits that can unlock the bootloader on some affected devices running older One UI versions.